wxcctechsummit/wxcclabguides/LTRCCT-2336/Lab_Info.md

 - [Lab Support](#lab-support)

 # Introduction
 Digital channels are now more impactful than ever.
 These labs are specially designed for the Cisco Live session.
-The main purpose of the labs is to give a clear understanding of New Digital Channels functionality.
-You will learn how to create and configure Chat, Chat Bot and SMS.
-You will also get a clear understanding of the scripts' logic and how to troubleshoot issues by using the debug console.
+The primary purpose of the labs is to give a clear understanding of New Digital Channels functionality.
+You will learn how to create and configure Webchat and SMS.
+Using the debug console, you will also get a clear understanding of troubleshooting issues.

 ## Lab Topology
 <img align="middle" src="images/topology.png" width="1000" />